Water Hygiene Course

 HIRE: 051 306910

-Training is carried out by highly competent, approved, accredited and experienced welding trainers.
-We provide hands-on training, not simply demonstrations as others do.
+Training is carried out by highly competent, approved, accredited and experienced trainers.
 We will try to instill as much technical knowledge as possible in the short amount time we will have with you.
-As as a trainee you will also have the added benefit of being able to call your trainer with any of site issues that you may come against afterwards.

 National Water Hygiene